pfrilling/oktasdk-php/docs/files/Resource/User.php.txt

      * not have a DEPROVISIONED status.
 Deactivation of a user is an
      * asynchronous operation.
 The user will have the transitioningToStatus
      * property with a value of DEPROVISIONED during deactivation to indicate
-     * that the user hasn’t completed the asynchronous operation.
+     * that the user hasn't completed the asynchronous operation.
 The user will
      * have a status of DEPROVISIONED when the deactivation process is complete.
      *
      * @param  string $uid ID of user